Kristina01111000/Drws_site/README.md

 Group Avatars: should i put them back on the groups page?

-	Nutrition: mother and child from bigstock
-	Scorecard:  big green check mark -> make it on paint? make sure it matches the ggreen of the website
-	Outdoors: flower/ leaf/ tree?
-Or something else that goes with the beach image, or change beac himage?

-- make some coomments in the youtube banner, night be too bust
+- make some coomments in the youtube banner, night be too busy